cschpc/student-cluster-competition-2024/Training/08-NAMD/exercises/README.md

 cd apoa1
 ```

 Then, create a Slurm script for executing NAMD.
-For an example Slurm script, go to the [NAMD page on CSC's Docs](https://docs.csc.fi/apps/namd/).
-Please note, that with your local installation, you don't need to download any extra modules and you must call your local binary, instead of the NAMD module-one.
+You might consult CSC's NAMD documentation for this, just make sure that you use your local installation and not the NAMD module one in Mahti.

-Consequently, a typical run command in Mahti for NAMD would be along the lines of:
+Typically, a typical run command with Slurm for NAMD would be along the lines of:

 ```
 srun /path/to/your/namd/namd3 +ppn ${namd_threads} apoa1.namd > apoa1.out
 ```

-Create a slurm script where you leave one core per MPI task to handle communication, and assign all other cores as namd_threads.
-Try avoiding hard-coding thread amounts in the script.
+Create a slurm script for this, where you leave one core per MPI task to handle communication, and assign all other cores as "namd_threads".
+Try avoiding hard-coding these thread amounts in your script.

 # Benchmarking task